wildonion/gem/README.md

 * admin SMS panel to register new event

-* redis publish reveal role and ecq topics
+* redis publish reveal role, new task and task verification logs and ecq topics

 * twitter APIs for task verification